melobio/EvoPlay/README.md

 + Peptide_task

-### Peptide design task
+# EvoZero Peptide Design Task

 We used the MCTS strategy with AlphaFold as a predictor for the design of receptor protein-polypeptide complexes.
+Main code In EvoZero/code/peptide_manuscript/:

++ Main
+  - ./evozero_peptide_expand_m_p.py

+- AlphaFold simulated environment
+  - ./sequence_env_alphfold_expand_m_p.py

++ Optimizer
+  - ./mcts_alphaZero_mutate_expand_m_p.py

+The output files are: the new polypeptide sequence designed by EvoZero, the plddt score corresponding to the sequence, the loss result, the 3D structure file of the peptide, and the hyper-parameters of the EvoZero-peptide model.

++ Output dir

+  + EvoZero/output/EvoZero_output/[PDBID]/[PDBID]_xxxx_init_1_playout22

+    + sequence.npy

+    + plddt.npy

+    + loss.npy

+    + unrelaxed_[xxx].pdb

+    + commandline_args.txt

+## USAGE
 It supports optimal peptide design under playout loss and move loss, AlphaFold feature extraction and intermediate feature preservation.

 You can run it In your local conda environment